Reading Time: < 10 Mins

 Other possible cocaine addiction symptoms include:

 Cocaine addiction is bad for an individual’s physical and mental health.
-In 2018 alone, 5.5 million people in the United States have reported cocaine use in the past year.
+According to statistics on drug abuse from the National Center for Drug Abuse Statistics, in 2018 alone, 5.5 million people in the United States have reported cocaine use in the past year.
 Furthermore, cocaine, alongside other club drugs such as ecstasy and LSD, is mainly used in higher-income settings by younger people.

 Cocaine addiction has a plethora of health dangers.
 The negative effects of long-term cocaine use can manifest in physical and mental ways, including cognitive impairment, weight loss and eating disorders, sexual dysfunction, psychosis, violent behavior, and social withdrawal, to name a few.

 The positive effects of cocaine center on the drug’s medical uses.
 Cocaine is an effective local anesthetic used in medical procedures as the drug has numbing properties.
-In some cases, cocaine can also be used in treating minor lacerations as the drug causes vasoconstriction (narrowing of blood vessels).
+In some cases, cocaine can also be used in treating minor lacerations as the drug causes vasoconstriction or narrowing of blood vessels, according to a statement on the medical use of cocaine form the American Academy of Otolaryngology-Head and Neck Surgery

-However, taking a look at a person’s cocaine use may be a stepping stone to recovery.
-But at times, a cocaine addict may lack self-awareness and may fail to understand that there is a problem.
+However, at times, a cocaine addict may lack self-awareness and may fail to understand that there is a problem.
 In such cases, family members and loved ones play an essential role in convincing the struggling person that help is needed to recover from addiction.

 Once help and support from loved ones have been established, it is easier to take steps in improving an individual’s situation.
 With the right assistance, a cocaine addict may start looking for facilities that offer specific treatment options depending on one’s needs and the severity of the disorder.